-Estrogen increases the risk that you will develop endometrial cancer (cancer of the lining of the uterus [womb]).
+Estrogen increases the risk that you will develop endometrial cancer (cancer of the lining of the uterus [womb]) during your treatment or up to 15 years after your treatment, if you have not had a hysterectomy (surgery to remove the uterus [womb]).
 The longer you use estrogen, the greater the risk that you will develop endometrial cancer.
-If you have not had a hysterectomy (surgery to remove the uterus), you may be given another medication called a progestin to take with vaginal estrogen.
-This may decrease your risk of developing endometrial cancer, but may increase your risk of developing certain other health problems, including breast cancer.
+If you have not had a hysterectomy, you may be given another medication called a progestin to take with vaginal estrogen.
+This may decrease your risk of developing endometrial cancer but may increase your risk of developing certain other health problems, including breast cancer.
 Before you begin using vaginal estrogen, tell your doctor if you have or have ever had cancer and if you have unusual vaginal bleeding.
+Your doctor may tell you not to use vaginal estrogen.
 Call your doctor immediately if you have abnormal or unusual vaginal bleeding during your treatment with vaginal estrogen.
 Your doctor will watch you closely to help ensure you do not develop endometrial cancer during or after your treatment.

 The following symptoms can be signs of the serious health conditions listed above.
 Call your doctor immediately if you experience any of the following symptoms while you are using vaginal estrogen: sudden, severe headache; sudden, severe vomiting; speech problems; dizziness or faintness; sudden complete or partial loss of vision; double vision; weakness or numbness of an arm or a leg; crushing chest pain or chest heaviness; coughing up blood; sudden shortness of breath; difficulty thinking clearly, remembering, or learning new things; breast lumps or other breast changes; discharge from nipples; or pain, tenderness, or redness in one leg.